eubinecto/idiombeddings/README.md

 # Idiombeddings - a constituent-induced embeddings for idioms

-(WORK IN PROGRESS - this is a spin-off project from the Idiomify project.
-I will start working on this as soon as Idiomify is done)
+(WORK IN PROGRESS - this is a spin-off project from the [Idiomify](https://github.com/eubinecto/idiomify) project.
+Will start working on this as soon as Idiomify is done)

 ## The Rationale